AwenHuang/Compiler/README.md

 # Compiler
-Compiler course homework written in my second year at CCU
+Compiler course homework were written in my second year at CCU.

 Every homework has makefile in it.
 You can built it by make command.